Skip to Content

 Instructions

-2. Meanwhile, add the balsamic vinegar and agar to a small saucepan and over medium heat, bring to a boil, stirring continuously to dissolve the agar.
+2. Over medium heat, bring the mixture to a boil, stirring continuously to ensure the agar fully dissolves.

-3. As soon as the mixture is on a rapid boil, remove it from the stove and allow it to cool for about 10 minutes.
+3. Once the mixture reaches a rapid boil, remove it from the stove and let it cool for about 5 minutes.

-5. Continue until you have no more vinegar/agar mixture.
+3. Continue the process until you have used all the balsamic vinegar/agar mixture.

 Notes